asanaullah/pnr/0_BasicFlow/README.md

 ## Step 3: Place - Using A Random Placer Algorithm
 The next step is placing the remaining **EDIFCellInst**s on the chip.
 An exception to this is **EDIFCellInst**s of types *VCC* and *GND*.
 This is because there is no one specific location for them; there are **BEL**s throughput the chip which have *HARD 1* (VCC) and *HARD 0* (GND) pins.
 Thus, to provide VCC and GND connections, a placement operation is not necessary and we only need to ensure that their corresponding **Net**s are routed properly.

 We will be using the simplest placement algorithm for this part i.e. a random placer.
 Moreover, also for simplicity, we will not be doing any packing for this design.
 The code and its breakdown is given below.
-Note that we have currently hardcoded support for the different technologies used in our design i.e. IBUF, OBUF, BUFGCTRL, LUT and FDRE.
-In a future commit, this will be replaced (if possible) with a combination of RapidWright APIs that can automatically derive the **SiteTypeEnum** for a given technology e.g. SLICEL or SLICEM for FDRE.
+Note that we have currently hardcoded support for the different technologies used in our design i.e. IBUF, OBUF, BUFGCTRL, LUT and FDRE - it may be possible to replace our approach with a combination of RapidWright APIs that can automatically derive the **SiteTypeEnum** for a given technology e.g. SLICEL or SLICEM for FDRE.
 Also note that we have hardcoded the placement of BUFGCTRL.
 This is because the design is sufficiently constrained by the clock pin for us to know which of the vertical clock buffers we should be using.

 ```python
 def placeCells(design):